Lexus ES review - Engines, performance and drive

 On more challenging roads, the ES retains its composure, and when driven at high speed the steering responds well, with good feedback and accurate responses to the driver’s inputs.
 The Lexus ES also features a new type of suspension damper called a Swing Valve Shock Absorber, the idea being that a valve inside the system helps it to respond better to bumps in the road and cornering loads.
 The result is that the ES corners relatively flat for a car of this size and is largely untroubled by road imperfections.
 What the Lexus ES lacks is the sharpness offered by rivals such as the BMW 5 Series and is more biased towards comfort than the Mercedes E-Class, which manages to be relaxing and enjoyable to drive, too.

-Go for an F Sport model, and the standard adaptive suspension is firmer than in the standard model.
-Combine this with the larger wheels that are also fitted, and the ES’s focus on comfort is lost somewhat.
+Go for an F Sport model, and the standard adaptive suspension is firmer than in the lesser-equipped versions.
+Combine this with the 18-inch wheels, and the ES’s focus on comfort is lost somewhat.

 Engines, 0-60 acceleration and top speed